metadata-research/yamz/README.md

         or "postgresql://contributor:PASS@localhost/yamz"
     )

-11. set the FLASK_APP variable
+1.  set the FLASK_APP variable

-export FLASK_APP = yamz.py
+export FLASK_APP=yamz.py

 12. On the first run create the db